-This is my theory of pie and the About pages.
-Most everyone likes a good piece of pie and everyone likes a good About page.
+Most everyone likes a good piece of homemade pie and everyone likes a good About Page.
 Both are rare, however.

 When I make a pie, I think about who I’m making it for.
-I think about the person or function when I make the pastry, roll out the dough, when I place in the filling, when it’s baking.
-I think other things, but my foremost thoughts are who the pie is for.
+I think about the people or function when I make the pastry, when I roll out the dough, when I place in the filling, when it’s baking.
+My foremost thoughts are who the pie is for.

-I do the same for an About page.
-I interview the person, find a hook (usually a very small anecdote), think (often for days), and then write.
-At every stage I am considering my client and their ideal client.
+It’s the same for an About Page.
+I interview the person or the representative of the company to find the hook (usually a very small anecdote).
+I think (for days if necessary) and then write.
+At every stage I consider my client and their ideal client.

 We balk at emotion for a website.
 Websites are facts.
 Facts are meat and potatoes.
 And pie is dessert.
 So, make the About Page dessert (and eat it first?).